benhook1013/space-game/PLAN.md

   `Esc` also closes, `U` opens an upgrades overlay that `Esc` also closes)
 - Upgrades overlay placeholder opened with a HUD button or the `U` key and pausing gameplay for future ship upgrades
-- Settings overlay with sliders for HUD, text and joystick scale plus a dark theme toggle
+- Settings overlay with sliders for HUD, text, joystick, targeting, Tractor Aura and mining ranges, plus a dark theme selector and "mute on pause" toggle
 - Game works offline after the first load thanks to the service worker
 - Simple parallax starfield background
 - Pause or resume with a `PAUSED` overlay prompting players to press `Esc` or